 Our Board currently consists of six directors.
-Upon the recommendation of the Company's Nomination and Corporate Governance Committee, our Board has selected six director nominees for election at the Annual Meeting, consisting of all of our incumbent directors.
-Each of the nominees is currently a director of the Company and was elected or re-elected by our stockholders at our 2021 annual meeting of stockholders, with the exception of Mr. Perry J. Sternberg and Dr. Martin A. Makary, both of whom were appointed as directors of the Company in March 2022 upon the resignation of Robert J. Krammer and the expansion of the size of the Board to six members.
+Upon the recommendation of the Company's Nomination and Corporate Governance Committee, our Board has selected five director nominees for election at the Annual Meeting.
+Each of the nominees is currently a director of the Company and was elected or re-elected by our stockholders at our 2022 annual meeting of stockholders.